D2D Coded Caching from Two Classes of Optimal DPDAs using Cross Resolvable Designs: Proposed DPDA Constructions and Performance Analysis

+The performance analysis of the DPDA in Theorem \ref{thm:dpda3} is presented next.
+First, we show the optimality of the DPDA in Theorem \ref{thm:dpda3}.
+We then compare the proposed scheme with the JCM scheme and the scheme in Corollary $6$ of \cite{MADCC_arxiv}, demonstrating an advantage in subpacketization over the JCM scheme, and in both subpacketization and transmission load over the scheme in Corollary $6$ of \cite{MADCC_arxiv}. \begin{thm} The DPDA obtained in Theorem \ref{thm:dpda3} is an \textit{optimal DPDA} with respect to the lower bound in (\ref{eq:lb_dpda}). \end{thm} \begin{IEEEproof} The transmission load of the D2D coded caching scheme generated by the $\left(\binom{n}{k},n, k, \binom{n}{k}\left(\frac{n}{k}-1 \right) \right)$ DPDA in Theorem \ref{thm:dpda3} is $R=\binom{n}{k} \frac{n-k}{nk}$.
+By Theorem \ref{thm:lb_dpda}, $R=\frac{S}{F} \geq \frac{K}{F}\left(\frac{F}{Z}-1\right) =\frac{\binom{n}{k}}{n}\left(\frac{n}{k}-1\right)=\binom{n}{k} \frac{n-k}{nk}$.
+Therefore, the obtained DPDA is an optimal DPDA with respect to the lower bound in (\ref{eq:lb_dpda}). \end{IEEEproof} A comparison of the proposed scheme in Theorem \ref{thm:dpda3} with the JCM scheme and scheme in Corollary $6$ in \cite{MADCC_arxiv} (Row $14$ of Table \ref{tab:d2d_schemes}), for the same system parameters $K$ and $\frac{M}{N}$, is given in Table \ref{tab:schm5_comp}.

-\begin{rem} A comparison of the proposed schemes with the four DPDA constructions in \cite{JY} is not possible since all of them deal with larger memories and those memory points are not covered by our constructions. \end{rem}
+From Table \ref{tab:schm5_comp}, it is clear that, compared to the JCM scheme, the proposed scheme in Theorem \ref{thm:dpda3} has a significantly lower subpacketization level at the expense of an increase in transmission load.
+Compared with the scheme in Corollary $6$ in \cite{MADCC_arxiv}, the proposed scheme in Theorem \ref{thm:dpda3} has an advantage in both the subpacketization level and transmission load.
+That is, $\frac{F_{\text{proposed }}}{F_{\text{Corollary 6 in [13]}}}=\frac{1}{\binom{k}{2}}$ and $\frac{R_{\text{proposed }}}{R_{\text{Corollary 6 in [13]}}}=\frac{k-1}{k}$. \begin{rem} A comparison of the proposed schemes with the four DPDA constructions in \cite{JY} is not possible because all of them deal with larger memories, and these memory points are not covered by our constructions. \end{rem}